CityOfVernonia/tax-lot-buffer/README.md

 Particularly handy for those who find themselves needing to identify tax lots winith _n_ feet of a tax lot.

 https://vernonia-tax-lot-buffer.netlify.app

+***

+Made with :heart: and :coffee: in Vernonia, Oregon